Haiweizhen/JPMorgan_Chase_Software_Engineering_Virtual_Experience/README.md

 ## JPMorgan Chase Software Engineering Virtual Internship Experience
-This repository inludes the submitted patch files of the various tasks assigned by JPMorgan Chase &amp; Co.
+This repository inludes the my works for the various tasks in the JPMorgan Chase &amp; Co.
 Software Engineering Virtual Internship.<br>
 I have completed practical task modules in:<br>
 ✅ Interface with a Stock Price Data Feed.<br>
 ✅ Use JPMorgan Chase frameworks and tools.<br>